 At our school we will provide all pupils with access to a broad and balanced curriculum.
-We are committed to making sure all our pupils have the chance to thrive and supporting them to achieve well.
+We are committed to making sure all our pupils have the chance to thrive and supporting them to meet their full potential.
 We are focused on creating an inclusive environment, where provision is tailored to the needs and abilities of pupils, no matter how varied.
 We are proud to be an Inclusion Quality Mark Centre of Excellence.